zan73/web_usb_keyboard/README.md

 ## Usage

-1. Install Arduino IDE 2.x
+1. Install Arduino IDE 2.x and then add Arduino-Pico via [these instructions](https://arduino-pico.readthedocs.io/en/latest/install.html)
-- Add Raspberry PI Pico 2W as a target by adding "https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json" to "Additional boards manager URLs" list in Preferences/Settings.
 2. Upload the code to your Arduino-compatible device
 3. Copy `config.txt.template` to `config.txt` and update with your actual credentials
 4. Upload to your device using the [Arduino LittleFS Upload Plugin](https://github.com/earlephilhower/arduino-littlefs-upload).